kristy-fournier/PartyJukebox/wishlist.md

 ## Wishlist
 *Features I would like to add, will be completed in any order*
-- [x] Admin password
-    * Allows restricting certain features and changing permissions on the fly on the client
 - [ ] Refactoring existing code
     - [x] Remove old comments
     - [ ] Update the SQL -> Server -> Client pipeline when searching and building playlist